Winter Garden Theatre: 1920s

 In November 1922, the Winter Garden was closed for a renovation.
 The work was intended to make the theater suitable "more for revue than for extravaganza", as The New York Times described it.
 The proscenium arch was reduced in size and the ceiling was lowered under plans by Herbert Krapp.
 One hundred seats were installed in the former runway, and 50 boxes were added, 12 of them at orchestra level.
 Workers renovated the theater 24 hours a day, working in three shifts of eight hours.
 The theater's decorative scheme was changed to gold and white, and mulberry-colored damask panels were installed to give a perception of intimacy.
 Smoking, which had been allowed in the theater's early years, was banned after the 1922 renovation.

 The theater reopened on January 24, 1923, with the revue The Dancing Girl, which was followed by that year's edition of The Passing Show.
 The end of that year saw the first edition of another revue at the Winter Garden, the Greenwich Village Follies.
 The Greenwich Village Follies reappeared in 1924 and 1928, and the Winter Garden also hosted the Artists and Models revue in 1925 and 1927.
-In addition to these revues, Innocent Eyes was staged in 1924, followed by Big Boy in 1925, which was Al Jolson's last live appearance at the Winter Garden.
+In addition to these revues, the musical Innocent Eyes was staged in 1924, followed by Big Boy in 1925, which was Al Jolson's last live appearance at the Winter Garden.
 Also presented at the Winter Garden were Gay Paree (1925 and 1926), The Great Temptations (1926), and The Circus Princess (1927).
 Warner Bros. took over the Winter Garden Theatre in 1928 and used it as a cinema for the next five years.
 The first film shown was The Singing Fool, featuring Al Jolson, which was screened in September 1928.